docksal/docksal/docs/xdebug.md

 ## Setup

-1. Set environment variable on `cli` container to enable Xdebug
+1. Set environment variable on the `cli` service

     ```yml
     cli:
       ...
       environment:
         - XDEBUG_ENABLED=1
+      ...
     ```
-1. Restart services with `dsh up`
+1. Update container configuration with `dsh up`
 1. Open your project in PHPStorm
 1. Set a breakpoint wherever you like
 1. Click on the **Start Listening for PHP Debug Connections** button in PHPStorm